 Fighting hyperpigmentation without irritation takes a mix of the right ingredients.
-Infused with 15% THD Ascorbate, calming adaptogens, chlorella, and reishi to prevent irritation and squalane for added hydration, this powerhouse serum is a skincare dream.
+Infused with 15 percent THD Ascorbate, calming adaptogens, chlorella, and reishi to prevent irritation and squalane for added hydration, this powerhouse serum is a skincare dream.

 With a combination of retinol, lactic acid, glycolic acid, algae extract, and squalane, this overnight facial serum is designed to promote cell turnover and collagen production while you get your beauty rest.

 No matter your skin type, anyone can benefit from adding a squalane-based oil cleanser to their skincare routine.
 Made with olive-derived squalane, this cleansing oil-gel washes away makeup and oil without stripping the skin.